Zebras are one of the many beautiful creatures inhabiting Africa.

 Their coats’ black & white striped pattern is a good bug repellant, keeping horseflies and other blood-suckers at bay.

 A group of zebras is called a ‘zeal.’

 The Native American culture refers to the zebra as a symbol of balance and sureness of path.

 The Swahili name for the zebra is ‘Punda Milia.’

 Romans used Grévy’s zebras to pull two-wheeled carts for their circuses.

 In Roman Circuses, the zebra was usually called a ‘Tiger-Horse’ or a ‘Horse-Tiger.’

 When faced by predators, zebras will form a semi-circle and bit, nip or attack the predators if they come close to them.
 They will also encircle an injured family member to protect it from further attack if the need arises.

 A mother zebra will keep her foal away from all other zebras for two or three days until the foal can recognize her scent, voice, and appearance.

-Zebras form hierarchies with a Stallion (male) in the lead followed by his Harem (group of females) behind him.
+Zebras form hierarchies with a Stallion (male) in the lead, followed by his Harem (group of females).